bevyengine/rfcs/rfcs/min-relations.md

 	// You can directly chain this as set_relation_filters returns &mut Query query.set_relation_filters(
-        RelationFilters::new()
+		// Note that we can set relation filters even if the relation is in a query filter RelationFilters::new()
             .add_target_filter::<FriendsWith, _>(dorothy.entity)
 			.add_target_filter::<FriendsWith, _>(elphaba.entity)
     ).for_each(|mut stress| {
+		println!("{} is friends with Dorothy!", source_entity);
 		stress.val = 1000;
 	})
 }